Just the facts

 Available in Française, Español, Português, Deutsch, Россию, 中文, 日本, and others.

 sing no parts from Flyer I, the Wrights built a biplane slightly heavier than their first (780 lbs or 354 kg).
-They beefed up the landing skids and attached 70-90 lb (32-41 kg) of iron bars to the front elevator to shift the center of gravity forward.
+They beefed up the landing skids and other parts of the airframe to make the Flyer more robust.
 They also decreased the wing camber from 1:20 to 1:25.
 This was the only plane they ever made with such a shallow camber.
 But for all aeronautical purposes, the second Flyer was an identical copy of the first.

 The Wrights knew that they had not tested the Flyer I design sufficiently to make significant changes.
 But the Flyer II was also a test bed and it did not remain a copy for long.
 The Wright brothers added extensions to the skids to keep the wings and propellers clear of the ground.
-They moved the engine backward and then forward.
+They moved the engine backward and then forward to adjust the center of gravity.
+The attached iron bars to the skids under the elevator to further adjust the center of gravity.
 They moved the radiator to the rear, then added a second radiator in the front to aid in cooling the engine.
 They changed the shape of the vertical rudder, increased the capacity of the gas tank, lengthened the propellers and changed their shape.

 During 23 May to 1 Dec 1904, the Wrights attempted to fly or flew a total of 105 times at Huffman Prairie, eight miles east of Dayton, OH.
-Without the high winds of Kitty Hawk, the Wrights had great difficulty getting off the ground in Dayton.
+Without the high winds of Kitty Hawk, the Wrights had great difficulty launching the Flyer, although they were able to make a few flights that covered up to 1432 feet (436 meters).
 Beginning 7 Sep 1904, Wrights used catapult to launch plane in calm wind.
 This "catapult" was actually a wooden derrick, 20 feet (6 meters) high, which dropped a 1200-1400 pound (544-726 kg) weight.
-The weight was attached to a rope.
-The rope stretched down the derrick, through a compound pulley, back up the derrick to a simple pulley, and back down the derrick to the compound pulley.
-From there, it ran 65-75 feet (20-23 meters) horizontally under the launching rail, through another simple pulley, and back to the trolley on which the Flyer traveled along the rail.
-When the weight was released is fell just 16-1/2 feet (5 meters), but owing to the compound pulley arrangement, it pulled the trolley 3 times further -- 49-1/2 feet (15 meters).
+The weight was attached to a rope, which ran through a compound (double) pulley at the top of the derrick and a simple pulley attached to the weight.
+From there, it ran down to the ground and 65-75 feet (20-23 meters) horizontally under the launching rail, through another simple pulley, and back to a tow bar attached to the btton front wing.
+The Flyer rest on a wheeled trolley or "truck" so it could roll along the rail.
+When the weight was released it fell just 16-1/2 feet (5 meters), but owing to the compound pulley arrangement, it pulled the Flyer three times further -- 49-1/2 feet (15 meters).
 As the weight fell, the Flyer accelerated much faster than it would have with the thrust of the propellers alone.
+The falling weight produced hundreds of foot-pounds of additional thrust for the first few seconds of the launch.

 The Wright made 105 flights in 1904, racking up 45 minutes in total flight time.
 In this airplane on 20 September, they made the first complete 360-degree turn in an aircraft.
 The two best flights (9 Nov and 1 Dec) exceeded 5 minutes and covered about 3 miles (4.8 kilometers).
 During the 9 November flight, they circled the field almost four times.